 Visiting the doctor is usually not a pleasant experience.
-The situation is only made worse when the doctor is unempathetic, confrontational or in a hurry.
+The situation is only made worse when the doctor is condescending, confrontational or in a hurry.

 One thing patients know is that a doctor’s tone and demeanor matter.